 Further Reading

-- 40 Online Review Statistics — Data points on how reviews impact business performance
+- 40 Online Review Statistics.
+Data points on how reviews impact business performance

-Dylan Allen is the CEO of Cheers, the GEO platform for local service businesses.
+Dylan Allen-Arnegård is the CEO of Cheers, the local search platform for service businesses.